A Jedi's Fight - A Star Wars Fan Fiction Story

 "The journey through those wild lands must have taken weeks," Leia commented, looking at the map.

-"You and your brother have escaped and fled to Palomintar Six," Han asked.
+"But you and your brother have escaped and fled to Palomintar Six," Han commented.
 "How did you get off planet?"

-"We were among a group of ten Quelans who succeeded to steal a small imperial transport ship which Darth Golluth' ground forces used to travel between Ribana and the imperial space ship which orbited Palomintar Four.
-It was risky, for only two of us had ever piloted a space ship, but we managed to stay out of reach of the blockade over the Ribana area and made our way to Palomintar Six."
+"We were among a group of ten Quelans who succeeded to steal a small imperial transport ship which Darth Golluth' army used to travel between Ribana and the big imperial space ship which orbited Palomintar Four.
+It was risky, for only two of us had ever flown a space ship, but we managed to stay out of reach of the imperials and made our way to Palomintar Six."

-"Darth Golluth seems to have ended the blockade when he finally has settled himself.
-There are rumors that his droids have killed the remaining ground forces.
+"Darth Golluth seems to have ordered the space ship to leave the planet's orbit when he finally had settled himself.
+There are rumors that his droids have killed many of the remaining ground troops.
 We have heard these rumors years after we had come to Palomintar Six, for there was another successful escape several years later.
-Most of the refugees first traveled to Palomintar Six which is the nearest planet.
+Most of those refugees first traveled to Palomintar Six which is the nearest planet.
 My brother and I decided to stay in the Palomintar System, but most of the Quelans traveled on, looking for a new life elsewhere."

 "What about your leaders?
 Hadn't they been able to set up a kind of defense system in the past, didn't the Quelans have an army or so?"
 Han asked.

-"The small administration of Ribana consisted of two elected leaders and a council of the oldest Quelans.
-Palomintar Four isn't a place of interest, general.
-Quelans always choose to live separate and secluded from the world outside in the galaxy.
-Our way of life doesn't require much contact with the other planets in the system.
-From time to time tramp traders sometimes visited Ribana and we sold them our products and surplus of the nut harvest in exchange for sophisticated tools, utensils and fabrics, we couldn't make ourselves.
-We had no need for extreme luxury.
-Ribana was a galactic outpost which had grown from a small colony in the heydays of the Old Republic to a small town where some thousand Quelans made a living.
+"The small administration of Ribana consisted of two elected leaders and a council of the eldest Quelans.
+Palomintar Four isn't a place of interest, general Solo.
+Quelans choose to live separate and secluded from the inhabited worlds in the galaxy.
+Our way of life doesn't require much contact with other planets elsewhere in the galaxy.
+From time to time traders sometimes visited Ribana and we sold them our wine, the surplus of the nut harvest and the woven fabric we made during the colder season in exchange for sophisticate tools, utensils and fabrics, we couldn't make ourselves.
+We have no need for extreme luxury.
+Ribana is a galactic outpost which had grown from a small colony of about a hundred Quelans in the hey days of the Old Republic to a small town of about some fifteen hundred Quelans who were making a living Ribana.
 We were happy with our way of life.
-Their elected leaders fled and are still hoping to find a way to liberate Ribana again," Toallin said and his cheeks colored.
+Their elected leaders could flee and are still hoping to find a way to liberate Ribana again," Toallin said and his cheeks colored.

-"You couldn't have done anything else, Toallin, could you?"
+"You couldn't have done anything else, Toallin, right?"
 Luke asked.

 "I don't think so, master Skywalker.
-Mugin and I stayed in Ribana as long as possible and made sure that everybody was brought safely to Cantamaga."
+Mugin and I stayed in Ribana as long as possible and made sure that many of our fellow Quelans were brought safely to Cantamaga."

 "You did, what you thought was right.
 You and your brother made a wise decision, Toallin.
-You both have showed yourself good leaders," Luke said.
+You both have showed yourself responsible leaders," Luke said.

 The others looked astonished at the young Jedi Knight.
 Toallin sat down at the table with his face covered in his hands.
 Mugin stood with his back to the group looking out of a window, his shoulders shook.
 Toallin looked up.